elaraproject/elara-handbook/book/ecosystem/covenant.md

 To represent the community at national and international events;

-To enforce the laws of the community;
+To carry out and enforce the laws of the community;

-To establish qualifications for community positions;
+To supervise officials who are delegated responsibilities;

+To mediate disputes within the community;

-To direct the operations of Project Elära and regulate the respective departments of the project, in accordance with the laws of the community;
+To direct the operations of Project Elära, in accordance with the laws of the community;

-To remove any elected official who has violated the Covenant, acted in abuse of their powers and responsibilities, or failed in their duties;
+To remove any official who has violated the Covenant, acted in abuse of their powers and responsibilities, or failed in their duties;

 To secure the welfare and maintain the rights and freedoms of the entire community.

 ### Article 4

-The Steward shall be elected by universal suffrage of all members of the community every ten years.

-Any community member may stand for election as Steward.
-Members of the community may vote for multiple candidates.
-All candidates who gain an absolute majority of the first vote will proceed to the second vote, in which the candidate who gains the most votes shall assume office as the Steward of Project Elära.
+The Steward shall be chosen by a 12-member jury once every ten years, and exactly 5 years into the term of the current Steward.
+The jury's members are to be chosen randomly from the entire community, not including those currently holding public office in the Varyë.

+Nominations for acts of extraordinary bravery, integrity, selflessness, and sacrifice will be sent to the jury for evaluation.
+Any member of the community can nominate any other person, with the exception of themselves.
+The jury is asked to review all nominations and select one nominee whose actions are most distinguished.

+Once a nominee is selected, they are informed that they have been selected as the next Steward.
+They will then be apprenticed to the current Steward until the end of the current Steward's term, during which the current Steward will pass on their knowledge to the incoming Steward.

 Upon assuming office, the Steward shall take the following oath:

 "I swear (or affirm) that I will, to the best of my abilities, carry out the duties of the Steward of Project Elära, and preserve, protect, and defend the Covenant of Project Elära."

-They shall hold their office for ten years, and may not be re-elected.
+They shall hold their office for ten years, and may not serve again.

 ### Article 5

+All laws passed by the Senate of Project Elära must undergo review against the Covenant by the Steward.
+If the Steward determines any law passed to be unconstitutional, the law will not go into effect.

+### Article 6

-The Steward may not pass or veto legislation, except during emergency circumstances, where they may pass or veto legislation for a maximum duration of six months.
+The Steward may not pass legislation, except during emergency circumstances, where they may pass legislation for a maximum duration of six months.
 The Steward may declare a state of emergency a maximum of twice within their term.

+### Article 7

+A 2/3 majority vote of the community is sufficient to remove the Steward from office.

 ## Section 3: Legislature

 ### Article 1

-The legislative power of the community shall be vested in a Senate of Project Elära.
+The legislative power of the Varyë shall be vested in a Senate of Project Elära.

 ### Article 2